 Powelton was the site of many historical meetings as the Baptists aggressively recruited members and began to deal with the challenges of governance.
 The Baptists were highly decentralized, which appealed to these rugged individuals who had just successfully thrown off the yoke of British control.
 In the Baptist religion, there was little or no central authority and this presented challenges to the leaders of the movement such as the Mercers of Powelton and the Marshalls of Kiokee.
 The appeal of local control resulted in some dramatic growth – from 1780 to 1790, the number of Baptists in Georgia had grown from 261 to 3,355 – and most of that had come in the first few years after the War.

 The Powelton church began with 26 original members and peaked in the early 1800’s at 250.
-The first Reverend of Powell’s Creek Church was Silas Mercer, the father of the famous Jesse Mercer, for whom Mercer College in Macon is named.
+The first pastor of Powell’s Creek Church was Silas Mercer, the father of the famous Jesse Mercer, for whom Mercer University in Macon is named.
 Jesse Mercer became pastor of this church in February 1797 and served as the pastor until 1825.
 During his ministry, 200 people were baptized in the still visible, spring fed baptismal font just across the highway.
 Amazingly, this sanctuary has been serving the surrounding community for well over 200 years.
 The present congregation, though small, is still going strong.

 For map and location of Hancock County churches click here.